gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `3PA% = Opp.
 3PA / Opp.
 FGA * 100`

-Michigan's opponents took 30.2% of their shots from behind the 3-point line in the 2017-2018 season.
-This was 6th amongst all Division-I teams.
+Stanford's opponents took 27.3% of their shots from behind the 3-point line in the 2018-2019 season.
+This was 1st amongst all Division-I teams.

-The Wolverines opponents' attempted 222 3-pointers out of 2,226 total shot attempts.
+The Cardinals opponents' attempted 515 3-pointers out of 1,886 total shot attempts.

-`3PA% = 222 / 2226 * 100 = 30.2`
+`3PA% = 515 / 1886 * 100 = 27.3%`

-In contrast, Georgia State's opponents attempted 46.2% of their shots from behind the 3-point line.
-That's percentage ranked 347th in the country.
+In contrast, Virginia Tech's opponents attempted 49.9% of their shots from behind the 3-point line.
+That's percentage ranked 352nd in the country.

 **Remember**: Teams have much more control over how many 3-point shots their opponents shoot than how many they make.